 U.S.89 Kanab to Kanab Creek Overview

-The road closure is necessary while construction crews blast rock cliffs and clear debris.
-This will allow for the realignment of US-89 through the area and create a wider and safer roadway.
+Construction of the new road will allow for the realignment of US-89 through the area and create a wider and safer roadway.
 The Utah Department of Transportation is constructing improvements to US-89 from the 300 North intersection in Kanab to the Kanab Creek Bridge near MP 68.

 The 3-mile long project will provide: